nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

 ![custom error](media/lab10_custom_error.png)

-The Director of Customer Support has asked if you can stop the ugly HTTP 502 Bad Gateway error messages from going back to the customers, as the developers say they are too busy to fix it.
+The Director of Customer Support has asked if you can stop the ugly `HTTP 502 Bad Gateway` error messages from going back to the customers, as the developers say they are too busy to fix it.
 While you can't actually stop them, you can hide the 502 errors and send the customers an alternative page.

 So you will enable a `Sorry page` that gives customers a more friendly `Please try again later` message, with a Customer Support phone number to call if they need help.

 NGINX provides many options for intercepting HTTP response errors and providing user-friendly error pages from web applications.
 In this example, you will enable a simple error response page.

-1. Inspect `lab10/juice-sorrypage.yaml` file, lines 30-40.
+1. Inspect `lab10/juice-sorrypage.yaml` file, lines 31-40.
     ![custom error](media/lab10_custom-error-yaml.png)

     Now apply the customer friendly error page manifest: